High-resolution Probabilistic Precipitation Prediction for use in Climate Simulations: Dataset, Benchmark and Tuning parameters

 \paragraph{Benchmark:}For our benchmark, we use precipitation predictions available from short-term forecast simulations with IFS as they were performed to provide the background state of the 4DVar data-assimilation when ERA5 was generated.
 There are two forecast simulations started each day at 6 am and 6 pm.
 We extract the precipitation fields for the first 12 hours of each simulation to reproduce daily precipitation - this is presently the optimal way to derive meaningful precipitation predictions from a dynamical model that is consistent with the large-scale fields in the ERA5 reanalysis data.
 Note that the IFS precipitation predictions provide only a deterministic prediction for each point in space and time, which requires simulating the full three-dimensional state of the global atmosphere, and are computationally expensive.
 In contrast, our mapping provides a probabilistic prediction, requires only 6 local model fields as input, and can be generated at a much lower cost once the model is trained.
 Furthermore, the precipitation data was mapped directly from the native Gaussian grid of ERA5 (N320) to the high-resolution grid (\ang{0.1} longitude and latitude) of the observations and was not mapped to the coarse resolution grid at $\ang[parse-numbers=false]{{5}/{9}}$ longitude and $\ang[parse-numbers=false]{{5}/{6}}$ latitude first.
 The IFS precipitation predictions have therefore a higher spatial resolution ($\sim\SI{30}{\kilo\metre}$) when compared to the model fields that serve as input to our model, making it an especially challenging benchmark.

 \paragraph{Tuning parameters of model:}The number of ARMA terms in our model was selected to be $p=q=5$ because it was found that the sample partial autocorrelation has significant terms up to lag 5.
 Furthermore, larger $p$ and $q$ were avoided to allow the number of model field terms to contribute more to the model than the ARMA terms.
 In the random Gibbs sampling scheme, $(p_{\theta}, p_{\tau}, p_{Z})$ were chosen to be proportional to $1$, $0.2$ and $T \times 3\times 10^{-3}$, reflecting the dimension of each of the components.
 For the inference of the posterior distribution of the single location model at Cardiff, we investigated different training set sizes.
 After $\mathbf{n}=50,000$ Gibbs steps, for the inference using 1 year, 5 years, 10 years and 20 years worth of training data we discard $\mathbf{n}_{\text{burn-in}}=$ 10,000, 15,000, 30,000 and 40,000 respectively many initial samples, based on a trace plot of the MCMC chain \citep{geyer1992practical}.
 For the multiple locations model in Wales, we used $\mathbf{n}=20,000$ Gibbs steps with a burn-in of $\mathbf{n}_{\text{burn-in}}=15,000$.
+For the training of CP-MCMC-GP, we use $M=100$ posterior samples.